SPHIS Home » Departments » Environmental & Occupational Health Sciences » Academics

 PhD in Public Health Science-Environmental Health

 The PhD in Public Health Science - Environmental Health is designed to provide scholars with the tools to conduct in-depth research and provide advanced instruction in the discipline of Environmental Health at the college and university level.
 It will also prepare researchers for governmental, private, and voluntary organizations involved in environmental protection and the prevention of disease and injury.
 In addition to understanding advanced concepts of environmental health, industrial hygiene, and toxicology.
 Click here to view a PDF of the curriculum.
+Learn more about faculty research interests.

 Students are expected to: